 Error Responses can also be added to Action configuration.
 For example, click on GET or POST for a path and assign a Error Response.
 This enables generic error messages to be applied to specific actions while error messages applying to all actions can applied to the Path configuration.

 Query parameters are configured in a similar manner as error responses.
-Configure the path parameters by clicking on Path Params on the left navigation, then add the path parameters.
+Configure the path parameters by clicking on Components on the left navigation, then Parameter and create Query Parameter and add the path parameter properties.

 Now to assign the query parameters, go the API Paths page and select an Action for the path, such as GET.
 A window will pop up for you to assign the query parameters to this path action.